-Care for children diagnosed with cancer doesn’t end when active treatment has finished.
-Your child’s health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your child’s overall health.
+Care for children diagnosed with cancer does not end when active treatment has finished.
+Your child’s health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for cancer, including AML, should have life-long, follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
+Your child’s follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your child’s recovery in the months and years ahead.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
 Learn more about the importance of follow-up care.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 Your child's doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scan-xiety.”
 Learn more about how to cope with this type of stress.